HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;I7 CP updates status of the initial referral (no change)

 <p style="margin: 0 0 10px 50px; width: 95%;">
-As in the previous, the interactions between the CP and the Provider FHIR server are mediated through the Direct paradigm that is subscription notification driven.
-However, as the CBO has directly modified the referral on the CP FHIR server there may be no need for the CP to do anything more.
+As in the previous, the interactions between the CP and the provider's FHIR server are mediated through the Direct paradigm that is subscription notification driven.
+However, as the CBO has directly modified the referral on the CP FHIR server, there may be no need for the CP to do anything more.
 In other words, if the CBO modifies the Task instance which the Provider placed on the CP's FHIR server, and to which the Provider subscribed, then the provider's system will receive a subscription notification when the CBO modifies the Task!
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;I8b Optional exchange with Patient does not occur electronically (no app to app exchange)